saurabhkadu777/my-viper-project/README.md

 ## PDF Export Feature

 VIPER provides the ability to export detailed vulnerability analysis reports as PDF documents.
-This feature is useful for:

-- Sharing vulnerability information with team members
-- Documenting vulnerability assessments
-- Including in security briefings or reports
-- Maintaining audit records for compliance purposes

 ### Using the PDF Export Feature